rems-project/cn-tutorial/src/example-archive/README.md

 * `<source>/broken/error-proof` - examples where CN fails with error 1,
   indicating the proof failed.
 * `<source>/broken/error-timeout` - examples where CN times out after 60s.
+* `<source>/coq/*` - examples that CN verifies without error and have lemmas that should be extracted.
+According to the following rules
+    * `<source>/coq/working` - Examples where Coq lemmas can be extracted and the Coq project can be built.
+    * `<source>/coq/broken-build` - Examples where Coq lemmas can be extracted, but the Coq build process fails.
+    * `<source>/coq/broken-export` - Examples where Coq extraction fails.
+These should still be verifiable with CN.
+* `<source>/coq/working` - examples that CN verifies without error.
 * `<source>/inprogress` - unfinished examples.

 ## Check script